riffcc/alpha-director/README.md

  competitor project to overtake and out-compete us, but in this event we have either failed in our mission or they are bringing interesting new ideas and passion to the space.
 In any case, most competitors will simply live alongside us and help boost the overall goals of both projects.

+ If this research pans out, clients will be able to load content from Riff.CC with zero infrastructure of our own being required, as all contents can be loaded from IPFS or an IPFS gateway and the pointers for where to retrieve that data from are stored publicly on the BCH chain.
+We retain the ability to update the metadata and remove or edit content, to improve it or to remove objectionable or illegal materials.
+Any content references in the old metadata remains on the IPFS network, but is no longer likely to be pinned by any Riff.CC users and no longer earns any BONS, reducing any incentive for our network of users to continue seeding it.